tasoo-oos/twitch-getm3u8-and-autorecord/README.md

 1. enter the id of the streamer you want to get the m3u8,
 2. enter colon(:)
-3. Depending on whether you want to auto-record the streamer's broadcast, enter True or False
+3. Depending on whether you want to auto-record the streamer's broadcast, enter True or False ( if there is no True in file, autorecord feature is disabled )
 4. press enter once

 However, you must not press enter if you don't have a streamer to write more, or program will crash.